 Do you know that teachers need to stay updated with the latest developments in research and curriculum objectives?
 There’s room for constant growth in teaching!

 Have you ever gazed in admiration at a stately home?
 The United Kingdom has many of them!
 And each needs to be regularly inspected for safety.
-That’s where history building inspectors come in.
+That’s where historic building inspectors come in.

 It’s the inspector’s job to protect buildings of important historical, artistic, and architectural value.
 They ensure that buildings are structurally sound and safe for the public.
 The promotion and conservation of the buildings are also within their jurisdiction.
 What are some of your favourite historic buildings?